Terry and Lander Halls: 1950s buildings

-From the 1950s to the 2012-2014, Terry and Lander Halls were two connected towers on the west campus of the University of Washington in Seattle, sharing common facilities on the bottom two floors.
+From the 1950s to the 2010s, Terry and Lander Halls were two connected towers on the west campus of the University of Washington in Seattle, sharing common facilities–including a dining hall–on the bottom two floors.
 Their addresses were 1101 and 1201 NE Campus Parkway, respectively.
+Terry Hall opened in 1953, the same year that Campus Parkway was completed, and Lander Hall in 1957.
+They were the university's first high-rise dormitories and originally were men's-only dorms.
+Architects for both towers were the firm of Young, Richardson, Carleton and Deltie.
+Terry Hall was eleven stories tall, and Lander was eight.

 The ground floor of Lander Hall contained some of the central offices of the Department of Housing and Food Services.
+In the fourth quarter of 2011 (fall term), Terry Hall had 846 residents, an increase from 624 the year before, and several rooms had been converted from doubles to triples to accommodate the demand.